Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 1. Quinoa Mung Bean Salad

-Eating more pulses, like beans, is a powerful way to take care of the environment.
+Eating more pulses, like beans, is a powerful way to care for the environment.
 Pulses are a low carbon footprint food, meaning that farmers need to add little or no nitrogen fertilizer.
-What's more, pulses use ½ to ⅓ of the amount of water that it takes to produce other sources of protein.
+What’s more, pulses use half to one-third of the water it takes to produce other protein sources.

 2. Massaged Kale Salad With Spicy Roasted Chickpeas

-Kale is regarded as a sustainable crop since there are no known long-term impacts to the environment such as air, water, land, soil, forests, etc - as long as pestides have not been used.
+Kale is regarded as a sustainable crop since there are no known long-term impacts on the environment, such as air, water, land, soil, forests, etc. – as long as pesticides have not been used.

 By eating less meat, you're helping to slash water usage drastically because taking care of animals for meat and dairy is incredibly water-intensive.